Sensor SDK

 npm install @runhuman/sensor

-The sensor works with React Native (0.70+) and web apps.
+The sensor works with React Native (0.70+) and all modern browsers.
 React (18+) is required for the provider component.

 Wrap your app with <RunhumanProvider> — that’s it.
 No separate initialization needed: